 Forced Air Furnaces

-For installations beginning in 2013, use the charts below to calculate the tax credit based on the year the equipment was installed.
+Use the charts below to calculate the tax credit based on the year the equipment was installed.

 All installations must meet the following minimum requirements:

 - Have an Annual Fuel Utilization Efficiency (AFUE) of 95 percent or higher.

 - Has an electrically-efficient fan motor - listed in the Air Conditioning, Heating, and Refrigeration Institute (AHRI) with the "e" symbol.
 These are typically marketed as "variable speed" blowers.
 Multi-speed and single speed motors are not electrically efficient.